 Global Environmental Sustainability and Health Concentration Competencies Course Meeting Competency Credits Onsite Online GESH1.
 Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
-180.611 The Global Environment, Climate Change and Public Health 4 1 st GESH2.
+180.611 The Global Environment, Climate Change and Public Health 4 1 st No GESH2.
 Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
-224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3.
+224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd No GESH3.
 Effectively communicate a position/opinion on a climate and/or sustainability topic.
-188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2 nd and 4 th term 1 2 nd , 4 th 2 nd GESH4.
-Characterize the role of food systems in 180.620 Introduction to Food Systems and Public Health OR 4 1 st sustainability and the environment 180.606 Case Studies in Food Production and Public Health OR 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments 4 3 rd 4 th
+188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2 nd and 4 th term 1 2 nd , 4 th 2 nd , 4 th GESH4.
+Characterize the role of food systems in sustainability and the environment 180.620 Introduction to Food Systems and Public Health OR 4 No 1 st 180.606 Case Studies in Food Production and Public Health 4 No 4 th OR 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments 4 4th No

-Global Environmental Sustainability and Health Concentration Competencies (cont'd) Course Meeting Competency Credits Onsite Online 1 180.611 The Global Environment, Climate Change and Public Health 4 1 st
+Global Environmental Sustainability and Health Concentration Competencies (cont'd) Course Meeting Competency Credits Onsite Online GESH5.
+Apply principles of systems-thinking to understand the various causes and effects of climate change on the environment and public health 180.611 The Global Environment, Climate Change and Public Health 4 1 st No

-^{}Please note that for GESH students, the final assignment will include a sustainability-specific requirement.
+\Please note that for GESH students, the final assignment will include a sustainability-specific requirement.